Japanese funeral: Cremation

 In some cases, the ashes may be divided among more than one urn.
-For example, some ashes go to a family grave, and some go to the temple or even to a company grave or to a space burial.
-Depending upon the local custom, the urn may stay at the family home for a period or may be directly taken to the graveyard.
+For example, some ashes go to a family grave, and some go to the temple, a company grave, or to a space burial.
+Depending on local custom, the urn may stay at the family home for a period or may be directly taken to the graveyard.

-In the Ryukyu Islands, the traditional burial was somewhat different from that in the mainland Japan.
+In the Ryukyu Islands, traditional burial was somewhat different from that in the mainland Japan.
 Instead of cremation, the body would be temporarily interred in the family tomb (a large burial vault, often of the turtle-back variety); after a few years, once the flesh had decomposed, the bones would be washed and put into the funerary urn, to be permanently stored elsewhere in the tomb.